 Liquor licensees and organised crime

-Recent changes to the Liquor Act 1992 (PDF, 2MB) through the passing of the Serious and Organised Crime Legislation Amendment Act 2016 (PDF, 2.1MB) have resulted in a number of minor amendments that licensees across Queensland should be aware of.
+Changes to the Liquor Act 1992 through the passing of the Serious and Organised Crime Legislation Amendment Act 2016 resulted in various minor amendments that licensees across Queensland should be aware of.

-Under the new laws 'declared criminal organisation' has been replaced with 'identified organisation'.
+Under these laws 'declared criminal organisation' has been replaced with 'identified organisation'.

-The probity process for individuals or businesses to obtain a liquor licence remains as extensive but, under the new laws, the Commissioner for Liquor and Gaming cannot refuse or cancel a licence, permit or approval because an organisation or entity are 'alleged' to be an identified organisation or a participant of an identified organisation.
+The probity process for individuals or businesses to obtain a liquor licence remains as extensive but the Commissioner for Liquor and Gaming cannot refuse or cancel a licence, permit or approval because an organisation or entity are 'alleged' to be an identified organisation or a participant of an identified organisation.

 Wearing or carrying prohibited items

-Under the Summary Offences Act 2005 (PDF, 450KB) it is illegal for a person to enter a licensed venue if they are wearing or carrying prohibited items.
+Under the Summary Offences Act 2005 it is illegal for a person to enter a licensed venue if they are wearing or carrying prohibited items.

-Prohibited items are defined in section 173EA of the Liquor Act 1992.
+Prohibited items are defined in section 173EA of the Liquor Act.